ankit-bhattarai/Pong/README.md

 # C++ Compilation and Running (Linux)

 - SFML can be installed using the command: sudo apt-get install libsfml-dev
-- To Compile the program cd to the c_plus_plus_pong folder and use the command make
+- To Compile the program cd to the c_plus_plus_pong folder and use the command: make
-- The program can be run by typing make run
+- The program can be run with the command: make run
 # Game Instructions

 W/S - Left Slider up and down